 Estimates of economic returns are not directly available for the lane snapper commercial sector in the Gulf.
-The most recent analysis, which calculated estimates of economic returns for Gulf commercial fishing vessels was performed by C. Liese, Southeast Fisheries Science Center, pers. comm.
-2023.
-Liese, Southeast Fisheries Science Center, pers. comm.
-2023 calculated economic returns for commercial Gulf reef fish vessels and other segments of interest (SOI).
+The most recent analysis, which calculated estimates of economic returns for Gulf commercial fishing vessels was performed by Liese (2023).
+Liese (2023) calculated economic returns for commercial Gulf reef fish vessels and other segments of interest (SOI).
 In most cases, these SOIs are at the species or species group and/or at the gear-level, such as red snapper or longline trips.
-C. Liese, Southeast Fisheries Science Center, pers. comm.
-2023 produced estimates for a Gulf Reef Fish3 SOI, which can be used as a proxy for lane snapper estimates.
+Liese (2023) produced estimates for a Gulf Reef Fish3 SOI, which can be used as a proxy for lane snapper estimates.
 These estimates are specific to economic performance in 2014-2018.
 The analysis also provides average estimates of economic returns across 2014-2018, which are the most useful for this purpose.
 Estimates in the analysis are based on a combination of Southeast Coastal Logbook data, a supplemental economic add-on survey to the logbooks, and an annual economic survey at the vessel level.
 The economic surveys collect data on gross revenue, variable costs, fixed costs, and some auxiliary economic variables (e.g., market value of the vessel).
 The analysis provides estimates of critical economic variables for the commercial sector in the Gulf reef fish fishery.
 In addition, estimates are provided at the trip level and the annual vessel level, of which the latter are most important for this purpose.
 Findings from the analysis are summarized below.